anhbaysgalan1/Printly/README.md

         firebase.initializeApp(config);

-4. Upload printer profiles into the Firebase Database using the proper data structure.
+4. Add printer profiles to Firebase Realtime Database, following the format in [printly-export.json](../master/printly-export.json).
-    Create a category "printly", then a category "active printers".

-    For each printer, it should include information about color, distance, quality, rating, transfer, address, comments, id, name, rating count, and total rating.
-For example:

-      `printly

-        active_printers

-          0

-            Color: 'both'

-            Distance: 1

-            Quality: 'Medium'

-            Rating: 3.3

-            Transfer: 'Delivery'

-            address: '101 Elm St'

-            comments

-              L_ta7R: 'Great job Bob!'

-            id: 0

-            name: 'Bob'

-            rating_count: 13

-            rating_total: 43

-          1

-            ...`

-5. The logo and other gifs and images for the application should be stored in Firebase Storage.
-    The names should be 'logo.png', 'Printly Home - bottom.png', 'Printly Home - top.png', 'Printly-connecting-v2.gif', 'Printly-delivery-v2.gif', 'Printly-pickup-v2.gif', and 'Printly-printing_v2.gif'.
+5. Add corresponding profile pictures to Firebase Storage, following the format in [id_pictures](../master/id_pictures).

+6. Add content of [Assets](../master/Assets) folder to Firebase Storage.

-6. Deploy the project with `firebase deploy` in the command line.
+7. Deploy the project with `firebase deploy` in the command line.

-7. Alternately, start the app on your local machine with `npm start`.
+8. Alternatively, start the app on your local machine with `npm start`.